Metso reports decline in sales in 2024

 The company says the value of its orders received declined by just two percent in 2024 compared with 2023, and its adjusted earnings before interest, taxes and amortization (EBITA) declined 9 percent year on year.

-“Despite a generally weaker market last year due to macroeconomic uncertainties and slower decision-making by customers, we continued to improve our backlog during the fourth quarter,” says Metso President and CEO Sami Takaluoma.
+“Despite a generally weaker market last year due to macroeconomic uncertainties and slower decision-making by customers, we continued to improve our backlog during the fourth quarter,” Metso President and CEO Sami Takaluoma says.

-Adds the CEO, “It is noteworthy that customers are confident in Metso's strong offering to meet their needs, and they trust us when investing in the production of copper, gold and other metals to address the growing demand.”
+“It is noteworthy that customers are confident in Metso's strong offering to meet their needs, and they trust us when investing in the production of copper, gold and other metals to address the growing demand," he says.

 Regarding its Aggregates segment, which includes crushing and screening equipment for concrete recycling applications, Takaluoma says it “held up well.”

-In September 2024, Metso announced its acquisitions of aggregates processing machinery maker Screen Machine and wood processing equipment maker Diamond Z from the Ohio-based Crane Group.
+In September 2024, Metso acquired aggregates processing machinery maker Screen Machine and wood processing equipment maker Diamond Z from the Ohio-based Crane Group.

-Takaluoma refers to Metso as having an “ability to maintain profitability despite declining sales.”
-Adds the CEO, “This is particularly evident in the Aggregates segment's adjusted EBITA margin of 16.0 percent.”
+Takaluoma says Metso has an ability to maintain profitability despite declining sales, noting it is particularly evident in the Aggregates segment's adjusted EBITA margin of 16.0 percent.

-Regarding the year now underway, Metso says it expects market activity in both its Minerals and Aggregates segments will remain at the current level.
+Regarding the year now underway, Metso expects market activity in both its Minerals and Aggregates segments will remain at the current level.